remla25-team14/operation/README.md

 ### Assignment 1 – Versioning, Releases and Containerization

 - All components are split into individual repositories
-- Model is trained and published as a GitHub Artifact
+- Model is trained and published as a GitHub Release
 - `lib-ml` is created and reused in both training and inference
-- `model-service` loads the model dynamically using `GITHUB_TOKEN`
+- `model-service` loads the model dynamically from GitHub releases
 - `app` integrates frontend, backend, versioning, and feedback flow
 - Dockerfiles and GitHub Actions are implemented for all components
 - This repository integrates everything with Docker Compose
-- System is tested end-to-end — emotion analysis is working
+- System is tested end-to-end — sentiment analysis is working

 ---